omz/Dash-Plugin-for-Xcode/README.md

 **This plugin does not work with Xcode 8.
 The Xcode 8 extensions API is unreliable and extremely lacking.
-An Xcode 8 extension will be released as soon as I figure out a way to get them to work.**
+An Xcode 8 extension will be released as soon as I figure out a way to get them to work.** In the meantime, the recommended workaround is to set up a "Search using selected text" shortcut in Dash's Preferences > General.

 # Dash Plugin for Xcode